Laugh A Lot

-Laughter cures many ills in life.
-Doctors are starting to admit that patients who decide to think positively and laugh a lot have higher chances of surviving diseases including cancer.
+Doctors are starting to realise that patients who think positively are less likely to have heart problems.
 There are powerful biological processes that take place when we laugh that we are only just starting to understand.
+Laughing improves our breathing, brightens up the room, cheers other people, and is good for the soul.
+That’s enough reason to laugh a lot, isn’t it?

 A sign of good self-esteem is the ability to laugh at oneself.
-When we make mistakes or do something silly or embarassing, we tend to kick ourselves.
+When we make mistakes or do something embarassing, we tend to kick ourselves.
 Next time, try stepping outside your own skin and watch the scene as if you were a bystander.
-The absurdity of the situation can easily bring a rueful smile to to your face.
+The absurdity of the situation can bring a rueful smile to to your face.
 Eventually you’ll smile broadly and one day you’ll just break out laughing when you goof up.

 Laughing at yourself gives other people permission to do the same.
-Instead of the awkward silences that follow when you do something foolish, everyone will feel more at ease and start to relax.
+Instead of awkward silences when you do something foolish, everyone will feel more at ease and start to relax.
 This will do wonders for your friendships and career.
 People like being around those who are comfortable with themselves.
 You’ll also like yourself more.

 2. Step into the future and look back

-Another way to put things into perspective is to step away from the current moment.
+One way to put things into perspective is to step away from the current moment.
 When something goes wrong, ask yourself “Will this matter five or ten years from now?”.
 Usually the answer is no. When we look back on our lives from our deathbeds, very few things will actually matter.
 If the current situation is not one of them, it’s a good candidate for laughing off.

 3. Rejoice with others

 If you’re not at that level of sainthood yet, just think of it this way.
-When Roger Bannister broke the four-minute barrier, he paved the way for hundreds after him to do the same.
+When Roger Bannister broke the four-minute mile barrier, he paved the way for hundreds after him to do the same.
 Someone else who succeeds is showing you the way, clearing the path ahead for you to follow.
 When you think of it this way, you’ll find it easier to celebrate the succcesses of others.

 Find things to celebrate.
 Make a poster signed by the whole family congratulating your child for completing his first term at school.
 Take your spouse out for dinner when you have a good day at work.
 Drink a bottle of wine with friends because you’re all still alive and together.
 Play your favourite music loudly and dance along in your living room, because you have legs and you can.